Novak Djokovic Bio And Facts

-In 2007, Djokovic founded his own foundation, the Novak Djokovic Foundation.
+In 2007, Djokovic established his own foundation, the Novak Djokovic Foundation.
 The foundation gives back to children in Serbia by providing education and other resources.
 Djokovic got married in 2014 to Jelena Ristic, who was his high school sweetheart since 2005.
-Since getting married they have had two kids, Stefan and Tara.
-They are still together to this day.
+Since getting married, they have had two kids, Stefan and Tara.

-- Djokovic started playing tennis at 4 when he received his first tennis racket from his father
+- Djokovic started playing tennis at four when he received his first tennis racket from his father.

-- Djokovic was spotted playing tennis at 6 years old by Yugoslavic tennis player Jelena Glencic who helped propel his tennis career
+- Djokovic was spotted playing tennis at six years old by Yugoslav tennis player Jelena Glencic, who helped propel his tennis career.

-- He is one of the only male tennis players to a Career Slam in history
+- He is the only male tennis player to complete a Double Grand Slam in history.

 Who are Novak Djokovic’s strongest opponents?

 Novak Djokovic's strongest opponents are Rafael Nadal and Andy Murray.
-Djokovic is currently the only male tennis player to have beaten retired legends Roger Federer and Rafael Nadal in all four major tournaments.
-Djokovic and Federer are considered the top two male tennis players in the world, which is why their rivalry was closely watched until Federer retired in 2022.
+Djokovic is the only male tennis player to have beaten retired legends Roger Federer and Rafael Nadal in all four major tournaments.
+Djokovic and Federer were even considered the top two male tennis players in the world, which is why their rivalry was closely watched until Federer retired in 2022.

 What does the Novak Djokovic Foundation do?

 The Novak Djokovic Foundation, founded in 2007, is a global organization that focuses on providing early childhood education programs to children in Serbia.
-The foundation strives to provide quality preschool education for children and has built schools and supported many families in Serbia.
-Novak Djokovic was born and grew up in Serbia, which is what led him to focus on his own community by establishing this foundation.
+The foundation strives to provide quality preschool education for children and has built schools and supported many families in Djokovic’s home country.
 Teacher support and developmental programs for children are also a part of the foundation’s provisions.

 What records has Novak Djokovic set?

-Novak Djokovic sets the record as being the only male tennis player to sweep the Majors, Masters, and year-end championship titles in the ATP Tour.
-Djokovic has also won a record total of 38 titles in the ATP Master tournaments, which makes him one behind Roger Federer who holds the record.
-Djokovic is the only athlete to ever beat Roger Fedgerer and Rafael Nadal in all four of the Grand Slam tournaments.
-Djokovic also sets the record as the only player to ever win all four of the Grand Slam tournaments in one calendar year and the first to win a Double Grand Slam.
+Novak Djokovic set the record for being the only male tennis player to sweep the Majors, Masters, and year-end championship titles in the ATP Tour.
+Djokovic has also won a record total of 38 titles in the ATP Master tournaments, which makes him one above Rafael Nadal.
+Djokovic also set the record as the only player to ever win all four of the Grand Slam tournaments in one calendar year and the first to win a Double Grand Slam.

 Does Novak Djokovic have kids?

-Novak Djokovic has two kids with this wife, Jelena Djokovic.
+Yes, Novak Djokovic has two kids with his wife, Jelena Djokovic.
 The family lives in Monte Carlo, Monaco.
 In 2014, Djokovic’s first son was born, Stefan Djokovic.
 Djokovic won his fourth Wimbledon title with his son in the stands.
-Just recently, in 2017, Djokovic had a daughter named Tara Djokovic.
-Djokovic prioritizes his family life, which can be seen through his social media channels and his family cheering him on at all of his matches.
+In 2017, Djokovic had a daughter named Tara Djokovic.